anyarcherty/Titanic-Kaggle/README.md

 This project is to predict if a passenger survived the sinking of the Titanic or not.

-The Final accurary for my code is `78.914`.
-It is `top 10%` in leadborad.

 #### 1.1 Data Extraction

    * The Titanic: Machine Learning from Disaster is from kaggle: